- $13 Billion+ Won

 Maintenance requires the employer to provide a daily allowance covering living expenses incurred while the seaman is ashore and unable to work.
-Courts have stated that the allotment must be sufficient to cover the costs of basic necessities for survival including “rent, utilities, transportation cost, food, and more.”
+Courts have stated that the allotment must be sufficient to cover the costs of basic necessities for survival, including “rent, utilities, transportation cost, food, and more.”
 It is the duty of employers to provide this allowance until the worker is fit for duty or has reached maximum medical improvement.
 If an employer fails to provide an adequate allowance, the injured seaman may have legal recourse.

-Maintenance and Cure claims are often brought in conjunction with Jones Act claims.
+Maintenance-and-cure claims are often brought in conjunction with Jones Act claims.

-Determining your rights under the Longshore and Harbor Workers’ Compensation Act can be a difficult process.
-Our experienced Florida maritime injury attorneys may be able to help by investigating the incident, collecting witness statements, and/or collecting any documents or relevant reports to help substantiate your claim.
+Determining your rights under the LHWCA can be a difficult process.
+Our experienced maritime injury attorneys may be able to help by investigating the incident, collecting witness statements and collecting any documents or relevant reports to help substantiate your claim.

 Additionally, there are mandatory steps that an injured maritime worker must take in the beginning stages of filing a claim.
 Our attorneys can help streamline the process and help with any paperwork that needs to be completed.

 Steps to Take if You’re Injured on the Job

 - Notify the employer of the injury immediately and request a Form LS-1 if medical treatment is necessary.

 - Visit a physician of your choice and have the injury evaluated.